-As a corporation, the Corporation's dividend policy will be at the discretion of the Corporation's Directors.
-Future dividends, if any, will depend on the operations and assets of the Corporation and its subsidiaries, and will be subject to various factors, including, without limitation, the Corporation's financial performance, fluctuations in its working capital, the sustainability of its margins, its capital expenditure requirements, obligations under its Credit Facilities, provisions of applicable law and other factors that the Board of Directors may deem relevant from time to time.
-Accordingly, the payment of dividends by the Corporation and the level thereof will be uncertain.
+As a corporation, the Company's dividend policy will be at the discretion of the Company's Board of Directors.
+Future dividends, if any, will depend on the operations and assets of the Company and its subsidiaries, and will be subject to various factors, including, without limitation, the Company's financial performance, fluctuations in its working capital, the sustainability of its margins, its capital expenditure requirements, obligations under its credit facilities, provisions of applicable law and other factors that the Board of Directors may deem relevant from time to time.
+Accordingly, the payment of dividends by the Company and the level thereof will be uncertain.